The Project

 Hunting Mammal Specimens.
 Violent Practices of Knowing Nature in Southern Africa, 1790-1860

-The approach of the subproject is microhistorical: it proposes to pay close attention to the daily deeds and experiences of all historical actors – local and intruder, human and nonhuman alike – involved in the enterprise of collecting mammal specimens.
-The goal is to understand how the practice of killing animals to keep and study them evolved in the terrain as an interspecies affair, and how it was interwoven with violence committed against human life, that is, within the broader historical context of colonial violence and its politics of difference (often casting black and indigenous populations as less-than or subhuman).
-The study scrutinizes different material technologies and bodily techniques, rooted in Southern African and European traditions of hunting that informed practices of knowing and appropriating the natural world.
-It seeks to sketch out quotidian life experiences of hunting parties that were often all-male groups, in which transimperial, interracial, interspecies working relationships, at times companionships, but also antagonisms evolved.
-And it pays particular attention to daily routines, manual skills, and savoir-faire in the predatory interaction with other living creatures.
+The approach of my subproject is microhistorical: it proposes to pay close attention to the daily deeds and experiences of all historical actors – local and intruder, human and nonhuman alike – involved in the enterprise of collecting mammal specimens.
+The goal is to understand how the practice of killing animals to keep and study them evolved in the terrain as an interspecies affair.
+The study scrutinizes different material technologies and bodily techniques, rooted in southern African and European traditions of hunting that informed practices of knowing and appropriating the natural world.

 This sub-project investigates extinct species, related to the geographical frameworks of the overall SNF project, as a way to explore historical and contemporary attitudes toward animal preservation.
-The focus will be on emblematic species such as the quagga, the thylacine, and various birds and reptiles from the Pacific and South America.
-The study analyses both the historical causes of their extinction - primarily linked to colonial violence, native ecosystem disruption, scientific practices during the 19th century - and their contemporary symbolic and educational value - how these animals are testimonies to interspecies history and have become emblems of ecological awareness today.
+The focus will be on emblematic species such as the quagga, the thylacine, but also some mammals of South Africa and various birds and reptiles from the Pacific and South America.
+The study analyses both the historical causes of their extinction – primarily linked to colonial violence, native ecosystem disruption, scientific practices during the 19th century – and their contemporary symbolic and educational value – how these animals are testimonies to interspecies history and have become emblems of ecological awareness today.

 Methodologically, the project integrates material culture studies with human-animal studies.
 It adopts a transregional approach to compare the preparation and preservation techniques of specimens held in different major natural history museums.
 In parallel, it engages with archival sources to highlight the motivations and mechanisms behind the large-scale killing.
 In doing so, the sub-project examines extinction as both a material and conceptual legacy of violence.